Explore this course:

 Course description

-You’ll develop highly sought-after qualitative, quantitative and mixed-methods research skills through our hands-on teaching methods.
-You can tailor the course to your interests by selecting from a wide range of modules – from all the departments in social sciences – that will expose you to the latest debates within your field of research.
+You can tailor your course to your own interests by selecting optional modules from a wide range of departments from across the Faculty of Social Sciences, exposing you to the latest debates within your field of research.

 Modules